-Persons beneficially holding stock in one of the Company's 401(k) retirement plans cannot vote in person at the meeting and must vote by internet or telephone no later than 11:59 p.m. on June 10, 2007, and if they vote by mail, their voting instruction form must be received no later than 11:59 p.m. on June 9, 2007.
+Persons beneficially holding stock in one of the Company's 401(k) retirement plans cannot vote in person at the meeting and must vote in accordance with instructions from the trustees.
 Subject to these qualifications, such holders have the same rights as other record and beneficial holders to change their votes.